 Increases in science skepticism among the public represent an important societal challenge.
 While recent research has shed light on some of the ideological correlates of specific manifestations of science skepticism – such as climate change denial and vaccine hesitancy – a unifying psychological principle that can be applied to science skepticism more generally has not yet been identified.
 In this ERC-funded project, the PsySci Lab investigates psychological distance to science (PSYDISC) as a precursor of science skepticism in various domains, ranging from climate science to vaccination and artificial intelligence, as well as of general trust in science.

 Zarzeczna, N., Véckalov, B., Niehoff, E., & Rutjens, B. T. (2020).
-Reducing psychological distance decreases skepticism and increases funding support for human genome editing in the general public.
-Manuscript in preparation.
+Decreased psychological distance to gene editing reduces public scepticism.
+Manuscript submitted for publication.

 Većkalov, B., Zarzeczna, N., McPhetres J., van Harreveld, F., Rutjens, B.T.
 Psychological distance to science as a unifying predictor of science scepticism across domains.
 In prep.